hpcsheffield/2014-01-14-manchester/shell/README.md

 Modify the data directory to demonstrate this in practice.

-2. Use resources (e.g. online, man etc) to work out the pro's and con's of:
+2. Use resources (e.g. online, man etc) to work out the pros and cons of:

     find . -type f -exec grep Volume {} +